Review and road test of the Ford Tourneo Custom

 Across the range, you can have 'FordPass Connect' on-board modem technology - standard for both the 4-inch and available 8-inch touchscreens.
 This enables each occupant to benefit from Wi-Fi connectivity and a range of features can be accessed via the FordPass mobile app.
 These aim to make the vehicle ownership and operating experience easier and more productive, including Vehicle Status access, a Vehicle Locator, a Remote lock/unlock function and, for automatic variants, Remote Start.

 Cost of Ownership

-Vehicle manufacturers often seem so intent on finding minuscule pieces of white space between niches that they sometimes take their eye off what can be a neglected but potentially lucrative existing sector.
-Perhaps Ford has been guilty of that in the past, but with the Tourneo Custom, it's more than making up for that.
-If you've needed something that's bigger than a Galaxy but don't want to spend getting on for £40,000, there's really not much on offer above humble crew bus fare.
-The Tourneo Custom has changed that and significantly improves its proposition in this updated form, offering a vehicle with a bit of style and, should you want it, some decent interior appointments.
+Vehicle manufacturers often seem so intent on finding minuscule pieces of white space between niches that they sometimes take their eye off what can be neglected but potentially lucrative existing sectors.
+Perhaps Ford has been guilty of that in the past, but with the Tourneo Custom, it's more than made up for that, maximising its opportunities in the super-large section of the MPV sector and reaping the reward with growing sales of this model over the last few years.
+If you've needed something that's bigger than a Galaxy but don't want to spend over £60,000, there actually aren't all that many segment options on offer above humble crew bus fare.
+But the Tourneo Custom provides a surprisingly attractive one and has significantly improved its proposition since original launch.
+Properly specified, it can even have a bit of style and, should you want it, some decent interior appointments.